jonlpersson/ed-latimore/site/_posts/2022-04-28-how-to-seduce-a-woman-the-ethical-way.md

 Speaking of which, If you’re not in good shape already, start hitting the gym.

-You don’t necessarily want to get ‘swoll’, but you should definitely try and tone up.&nbsp;[Research from UCLA](https://journals.sagepub.com/doi/abs/10.1177/0146167207303022){: target="_blank"} shows that women find ripped, built men sexier than both beefy, bulked-up guys and skinny dudes.
+You don’t necessarily want to get ‘swoll’, but you should definitely try and tone up.
+[Research from UCLA](https://journals.sagepub.com/doi/abs/10.1177/0146167207303022){: target="_blank"} shows that women find ripped, built men sexier than both beefy, bulked-up guys and skinny dudes.

 If you can, grow a beard.
-In&nbsp;[one recent study](https://www.sciencedirect.com/science/article/abs/pii/S1090513813000226){: target="_blank"}, researchers found that women find men with heavy stubble and full beards more attractive than clean-shaven men and those with light stubble.
+In [one recent study](https://www.sciencedirect.com/science/article/abs/pii/S1090513813000226){: target="_blank"}, researchers found that women find men with heavy stubble and full beards more attractive than clean-shaven men and those with light stubble.

 This is because facial hair is suggestive of masculinity, maturity, dominance, and aggression.
 It’s a secondary sex characteristic that signals you’re a strong healthy man.
 Since women want a strong healthy mating partner, let that 5-o’clock shadow grow out for a week or two.